gugu256/gugu256/README.md

 - 👋 Hi, I’m @gugu256
-- 👀 I’m interested in web dev and other stuff
+- 👀 I’m interested in web dev and python in general
-- 🌱 I’m currently learning Python, HTML & CSS
+- 🌱 I’m currently learning C (kind of)
-- 💞️ I’m looking to collaborate on everything I can collaborate on!
+- 💞️ I’m looking to collaborate on *simple* python and HTML/CSS projects
 - 📫 How to reach me : my discord is `_.gugu._`

 <!---